Grandma Duggar Reveals How She Deals With Unruly Kids In A Hilarious Duggar Family Facebook Photo

-The Duggar family’s Tontitown, Arkansas residence is often overrun with kids.
+The Duggar family’s Tontitown, Arkansas, residence is often overrun with kids.
 Jim Bob and Michelle Duggar still have over half a dozen underage children living at home, and the former 19 Kids and Counting stars receive plenty of visits from their ever-growing group of grandchildren.
-There are currently ten “grand-Duggars” and counting, so that’s a lot of kids to keep in line.
+There are currently 10 “grand-Duggars” and counting, so that’s a lot of kids to keep in line.

 Luckily, Grandma Duggar has devised the perfect way to make sure that all her grandchildren and great-grandchildren behave.
 According to a post on the Duggar Family Facebook page, her preferred method of discipline involves using a lot of foam firepower.